OxfordRSE/gutenberg/README.md

 ## Getting Started

+Clone the repository at https://github.com/UNIVERSE-HPC/course-material into the `.material` folder.

-First copy the `.env` file to `.env.local` and fill in the values.
+Copy the `.env` file to `.env.local` and fill in the values.
 If you don't need to be able to authenticate, you only need to edit the `DATABASE_URL` value to the URL of your database.

 Then run the migrations: